greenelab/lab-website-template/README.md

 Files and folders used by the template.
 You might want to touch these if you want more customization, but make sure you know what you're doing.

-- `.github` - Files related to [GitHub Actions](https://github.com/features/actions), a feature of GitHub that (among other things) can automatically run scripts and other actions when changes are made to a repo.
+- `.github` - Files related to GitHub Actions.
-  This template uses GitHub Actions particularly to help [build the research page](#automatic-citations).
+  This template uses GitHub Actions to help [build the research page](#automatic-citations).
 - `/_includes` - Reusable, small snippets of HTML that can take parameters, aka _components_.
   See `index.md` for which ones you are meant to use.
   Notably, see `header.html` to edit the links shown in the site header.